Amir-Pers/University-DB-Project/README.md

 * Default address
 * Integration with Django's built-in authentication system

-The project uses Django's authentication system for login/authentication while maintaining a separate application-level `User` entity in the SQL Server database.
+The project uses Django's authentication system for login and authentication while maintaining a separate application-level `User` entity in the relational database.

 ---